Nearly seven million displaced children face freezing weather

 More than 28,000 refugees and migrants have arrived in Bosnia and Herzegovina this year and more than 8,000 are still in the country[i] which has already been hit by snow.
 Many refugees and migrants, including children, are squatting in disused buildings burning plastic for warmth or staying in bare containers.

-Fifteen-year-old Jakey* fled persecution by the Taliban in Afghanistan without his parents.
+A fifteen-year-old boy fled persecution in Afghanistan without his parents.
 He is staying in a shipping container in a former factory that lacks daylight and adequate heating.
-Jakey said: “The road during my journey was difficult, it was really snowy… It was really cold.
+He said: “The road during my journey was difficult, it was really snowy… It was really cold.
 I saw that two people had died because of the cold.”

 In Bosnia and Herzegovina Save the Children recently helped evacuate an inhumane, freezing and snow-covered forest camp that had developed in a former waste site, demonstrating the huge challenges of keeping children safe and warm in chaotic and dangerous environments.

 Director of Humanitarian Public Health, at Save the Children, Rachael Cummings, said: “Millions of children have escaped vicious conflict or turmoil in search of safety.
 Yet for some, the bitter winter could be as dangerous as the threats they left behind.
 Last winter in a matter of weeks freezing temperatures and harsh conditions in Syria killed fifteen children who had fled the conflict.[ii]

 “Sometimes canvas or plastic sheeting just millimetres thick, or crumbling walls of abandoned buildings, are all that separate shivering, exhausted children from the elements as temperatures plummet.